ide3a/installation-guide/README.md

 You can now start Jupyter lab by running `jupyter lab`, which should open a new browser window/tab.
 Open `mosaic.ipynb` and sequentially run all cells.

-**Congrats!** If all the notebook cells run without errors, you are ready to attend the practical session!
+**Congrats!** If all the notebook cells run without errors, you are ready to attend the practical session